Drassil/noderouter/README.md

 Noderouter can be used to trasparently tunneling any kind of traffic based on TCP and HTTP[S].

-A common usage of noderouter is the redirection of traffic based on url rules to different local or remote address.
-In this way you can have several applications with different ports using noderouter ports as gateway.
+A common usage of noderouter is the redirection of traffic based on url rules to a different local or remote address.
+In this way you can have several applications with different ports using noderouter ports as the gateway.

-Noderouter integrates a DNS to eventually redirect traffic outside, it's particulary useful when you've a microservice architecture but you need to test only some service locally while the others will be resolved by the DNS.
+Noderouter integrates a DNS to eventually redirect traffic outside, it's particularly useful when you've a microservice architecture but you need to test only some services locally while the others will be resolved by the DNS.

 Example: